-PACS H195 Senior Honors Thesis Seminar 4 Units Students are required to research and write a thesis based on the prospectus developed in International and Area Studies 102 or a prospectus approved by the instructor before the first class meeting.
+PACS H195 Senior Honors Thesis Seminar 4 Units

+Terms offered: Spring 2018, Spring 2017, Spring 2016 Students are required to research and write a thesis based on the prospectus developed in International and Area Studies 102 or a prospectus approved by the instructor before the first class meeting.
 The thesis work is conducted in regular consultation with the Honors Seminar instructor and a second topic expert reader to be selected based upon the thesis topic.
 Weekly progress reports and written work are required.
-Rules & Requirements
+Senior Honors Thesis Seminar: Read More [+] Rules & Requirements